Galatasaray confirm Podolski offer

 Podolski, 31, joined Gala from Arsenal in the summer of 2015 and has scored 23 times in 55 appearances for the Turkish outfit, including six in 12 matches during the 2016-17 campaign.

-The former German international could now become the latest player to move to the super-rich Chinese league, however, with Gala confirming that an offer has been received from Beijing Guoan.
+The former German international could now become the latest player to move to the super-rich Chinese league, however, with Gala confirming that an offer has been received.

 "We've received a remarkable offer from Beijing Guoan for Lukas Podolski," Nazifoglu told Anadolu Agency.
 "Now we're thinking about this offer.
 The possible move is up to the player."